 Comfort & Mobility

-With the Oracle’s entire collar lined with micro fleece, adding warmth and slightly fortifying the collar, as well as the fleece lined cuffs, the comfort appeal is obvious.
-We felt like we were actually wearing a jacket when we put it on.
-We found the jacket to be cut properly, allowing for easy freedom of movement while maintaining good coverage in an “arms up” position.
-Another simple but surprising feature was the roomy hood: in rain gear specifically women are always looking for a hood that can fit all our hair, worn both up and down.
-This hood can be worn with a bun, ponytail, etc. and still be cinched down well to keep the head dry - which is a silly yet helpful option missing from other jackets we tested.
+The Oracle’s entire collar is lined with micro fleece, adding warmth and slightly fortifying the collar.
+The sleeve cuffs are fleece-lined as well, making the comfort appeal obvious.
+Wearing this piece feels like wearing a normal jacket, and not just a cold and clammy skin.
+The jacket is cut and fitted well, allowing for easy freedom of movement while maintaining good coverage, even with arms raised.
+Another simple but surprising feature was the roomy hood: in rain gear specifically, women are always looking for a hood that can fit all their hair, worn both up and down.
+This hood can be worn with a bun, ponytail, etc. and still be cinched down well to keep the head dry - which is a small yet noticeable feature missing from other jackets we tested.

-We noticed and appreciated all the solicitous features that Marmot packed onto this jacket.
+We notice and appreciate all the solicitous features that Marmot packed onto this jacket.
 Many of the shells that we tested felt like a tent rain fly with sleeves – they could really only live up to the name "shell."
-The most obvious attribute of the Oracle is the more tailored cut of the jacket – someone noticed we have a waist and bum!
-The arm length of the coat is perfect; we noticed and approve the Angel-Wing Movement™ design as well.
-The slightly longer waist in front and more so in back (when we were running around town, jogging, hiking or biking our backsides stayed dry!) provided a comfortable cut that was well suited to actual performance in the different climates we tested in.
-The Women’s Oracle was the closest thing we tested to a lightweight coat that could be used for a wider range of applications, instead of being a single function slicker.
-The Patagonia Rain Shadow has a slicker look at first glance, but the Oracle really delivers a much better product.
+The most obvious attribute of the Oracle is the more tailored cut of the jacket – someone noticed women have waists and bums!
+The arm length of the coat is perfect and the slightly longer waistline provides a comfortable cut that adds protection coverage in inclement weather.
+The Women’s Oracle is the closest thing we tested to a lightweight coat to be used for a wide range of applications, instead of being a single function slicker.

 Compare this product side-by-side to top competitors >